-I am proud to say that I am a naturist, and that I have been so since I was twelve years old.
-But what does it mean to be a naturist?
-Or a nudist?
+I am proud to say that I am a nudist, and that I live my life sans apparel whenever possible.
+Since I was twelve years old, I have loved being naked, and I have known that clothing is unnecessary, a matter of habit and little more.
+But what does it mean to be a nudist or a naturist?
 Is it all about sex?
 Gawking at privates?
 Shocking strangers with your dangly bits?
 Quite the opposite, actually.
-Most naturists I know are shy, and about as prudish as the Amish.
+We become obsessed with genitalia, and sex, the more we keep these parts a mystery.
+For a nudist like me, a naked person is just a person, not a thing to be lusted after.
 If I had to sum up our beliefs in five simple words, those words would be: the human body is innocent.
 That’s it.
 We believe that men and women have the capacity to respect one another, with or without clothing, without succumbing to animal instinct.
-We see human beings as human beings.
-Our bodies are not things to be lusted after, but vessels for the person within.
-But this philosophy is nothing new.
-We are all born free of shame.
-In Ancient Greece, Rome, Celtic Europe, and in most native cultures around the globe, nakedness was the norm.

 Growing up, I never understood our obsession with sex and, paradoxically, our Puritanical attitude toward the human body.
 The United States of America is an insane place, where you can legally carry and conceal a gun, but risk imprisonment should anyone see your genitals.
-We live in a world where, under the banner of free speech, YouTube permits the hateful Mohammed video which offended and outraged billions of Muslims throughout the world, but Facebook censors a mother breastfeeding; we live in a world where “Mature” video games like Grand Theft Auto entertain children with fantasies of murdering innocents, while a game showing a nipple earns a much stricter “Adult” rating; we live in a world where the Westboro Baptist Church can rally at a gay soldier’s funeral with signs that read “God Hates Fags” as police stand idly by, but should a man or woman show up in nothing but the body we are all born into, they would promptly be arrested for “indecency.”
-But change is happening; we are becoming a far more accepting and compassionate society.
-No longer do we demonize people based on race, religion, or sexual orientation (at least this is no longer the status-quo).
-In the media, the objectification and hyper-sexualization of women is on the decline.
-More and more, humanity is seeing itself less apart from nature, and more as part of nature.
-These ideals align perfectly with naturism, which is why athletes, actors and singers pose shamelessly for magazines, TV shows, and on social media, without the least bit outrage.
+We live in a world where, under the banner of free speech, YouTube permits videos calling for racism, sexism and homophobia, but Facebook censors a mother breastfeeding; we live in a world where “Mature” video games like Grand Theft Auto entertain children with fantasies of murdering innocents, while a game showing a nipple earns a much stricter “Adult” rating; we live in a world where the Westboro Baptist Church can rally at a gay soldier’s funeral with signs that read “God Hates Fags” as police stand idly by, but should a man or woman show up in nothing but the body we are all born into, they would promptly get arrested for indecency.

-Want to know more about naturism?
+Want to know more?
 Check out the articles below: